Save on Pinterest

 range rover clearsight car feature

-Range Rover’s ClearSight Technology
+Range Rover’s ClearSight technology

-The article goes on to say this Range Rover car safety tech is “probably intended for more adventurous off-roading, but will more likely be called into action on the school run” as children come and go from every direction.
-Not to mention, it can help you pull into a parking spot correctly and make tight turns.
+According to Techradar.com, Rand Rover’s ClearSight technology “makes the bonnet transparent, by taking feeds from the cameras mounted on the wing mirrors and front grille, and merges these into a single display to give drivers the impression they’re looking ‘through’ the bonnet.”
+The site goes on to wisely realize that this Range Rover car safety tech is “probably intended for more adventurous off-roading, but will more likely be called into action on the school run” as children come and go from every direction, not to mention how it could help with pulling into a parking spot correctly and making tight turns.
 Read on to find out the ways you could be shortening the life of your car.

 Jeff Bogle